Biographical Unconscious

 Biologically threatening events and severe psychological traumas in early infancy seem to represent a thematic link between the biographical level and the perinatal level of the unconscious.

-Grof identifies the biographical level of the unconscious as architecturally contiguous with the perinatal level, arguing that survival-threatening infantile traumas constitute the experiential bridge between these two strata.
+Grof identifies the biographical level as a distinct stratum of the unconscious that is structurally contiguous with the perinatal level, with early somatic trauma serving as the experiential bridge between the two.

 Grof, Stanislav, LSD Psychotherapy: The Healing Potential of Psychedelic Medicine, 1980thesis